-We believe considering a HCP without a currently listed species, in this instance, is supported by the Conference Report to the 1982 Amendments that created HCPs (Conference Report) which expressly considered both listed and unlisted species, H.R.
-Rep No. 97-835, at 30 (1982).
-The Conference Report states that "although the conservation plan is keyed to the permit provisions of the Act which only apply to listed species, the committee intends that conservation plans may address both listed and unlisted species."
-Id.
-The Conference Report continues by stating that the inclusion of unlisted species supports the Congressional purpose that the species not be viewed in isolation but in terms of their relationship to the ecosystem as a whole.
-This broad view of conservation, including conservation planning and permitting for unlisted species, is "consistent with the purposes of several other fish and wildlife statutes (e.g, Fish and Wildlife Act of 1956, Fish and Wildlife Coordination Act) which are intended to authorize the Secretary to cooperate with the States and private entities on matters regarding conservation of all fish and wildlife resources of this nation."
-Id.
-The Conference Report encourages the Secretary to develop "creative partnerships between the public and private sectors" and notes that the Secretary "may utilize this provision to approve conservation plans which provide long-term commitments regarding the conservation of listed as well as unlisted species."
-Id.
+We believe that considering an HCP without a currently listed species is supported by the House Conference Report (Conference Report) to the 1982 ESA amendments that created HCPs, which expressly considered both listed and unlisted species (H.R.
+Report No. 97-835, at 30 (1982)).
+The Conference Report states that "although the conservation plan is keyed to the permit provisions of the Act [ESA] which only apply to listed species, the committee intends that conservation plans may address both listed and unlisted species."
+Ibid.
+The Conference Report continues by stating that the inclusion of unlisted species supports the Congressional purpose that species not be viewed in isolation but in terms of their relationship to the ecosystem as a whole.
+This broad view of conservation, including conservation planning and permitting for unlisted species, is 'consistent with the purposes of several other fish and wildlife statutes (e.g., Fish and Wildlife Act of 1956, Fish and Wildlife Coordination Act) which are intended to authorize the Secretary to cooperate with the States and private entities on matters regarding conservation of all fish and wildlife resources of this nation."
+Ibid.
+The Conference Report encourages the Secretary to develop "creative partnerships between the public and private sectors" and notes that the Secretary "may utilize this provision to approve conservation plans that provide long-term commitments regarding the conservation of listed as well as unlisted species."
+Ibid.

 Through the proposed minimization and mitigation measures, the HCP would provide long-term commitments regarding the conservation of LEPC that would fully offset impacts to the species associated with habitat loss and fragmentation resulting from implementation of the covered activities by participants in the HCP.
-The HCP would provide voluntary pre-listing conservation that may be used to evaluate the species' status in a future listing decision, and potential participants would have the option to enroll in the HCP prior to or after a potential future listing decision.
-As such, processing the ITP application and HCP under 10(a)(1)(B) could provide for long-term conservation for the LEPC and more flexibility and longterm regulatory certainty for participants, as described above.
+The HCP would provide opportunities for voluntary pre-listing conservation that may be used to evaluate the species' status in a future listing decision, and potential participants would have the option to enroll in the HCP prior to or after a potential future listing decision.
+As such, processing the ITP application and HCP under section 10(a)(1)(B) of the ESA could provide for long-term conservation for the LEPC and more flexibility and long-term regulatory certainty for participants, as described above.

-Based on the information above, we have determined that processing this ITP application and HCP is consistent with the Conference Report and current regulations, and, therefore, we may process this ITP application and HCP under section 10(a)(1)(B) of the ESA and its implementing regulations (50 CFR 17.22(b) and 17.32(b)).
+Based on the information above, we have determined that processing this ITP application and HCP is consistent with the Conference Report and current regulations, and, therefore, we may process this ITP application and HCP under section 10(a)(1)(B) of the ESA and its implementing regulations (50 CFR 17.22(b) and 50 CFR 17.32(b)).